 Relief from back and shoulder pain

 Increase energy levels

-Beginners - Start with sitting on the acupressure mat on a chair or the couch for 10-15 minutes to get used to the feeling of the acupressure points.
+Beginners - Start with sitting on the acupressure mat on a chair or the couch for 10-15 minutes to get used to the acupressure points' feeling.

-Intermediate - Try lying on the acupressure mat and pillow on the couch or on your bed while reading or watching tv.
+Intermediate - Try lying on the acupressure mat and pillow on the couch or your bed while reading or watching tv.
 You can now use your mat for 20-35 minutes.
-After the first 5 minutes you may feel a warm, relaxing sensations in your hips, back and neck, as you body warms from the increased blood flow to those areas.
+After the first 5 minutes, you may feel a warm, relaxing sensation in your hips, back and neck, as your body warms from the increased blood flow to those areas.

-Advanced - Place the mat and on a hard floor and lie directly on top of it while spreading your bodyweight evenly across the mat.
-Due to the absence of cushioning due to the hard floor there will be more direct acupressure point pressure on your back resulting in increased circulation to the are for faster relief of stress or pain.
-You can use your mat up to 35 minutes.
-Build up to the advanced level and use regularly if you suffer from chronic pain.
+Advanced - Place the mat and on a hard floor and lie directly on top of it while spreading your body weight evenly across the mat.
+Due to the absence of cushioning due to the hard floor, there will be more direct acupressure point pressure on your back, resulting in increased circulation to the area for faster relief of stress or pain.
+You can use your mat for up to 35 minutes.
+Build up to the advanced level and regularly use if you suffer from chronic pain.

-For headaches - Stand barefoot on the mat for up to 5 minutes initially, with practice you can stand on the mat up to 15 minutes.
-Using the principles of reflexology standing on the mat should help alleviate your headache.
+FOR HEADACHES - Stand barefoot on the mat for up to 5 minutes initially.
+With practice, you can stand on the mat for up to 15 minutes.
+Using the principles of reflexology, standing on the mat should help alleviate your headache.

-Should not to be used by children under 7 years old.
+Should not be used by children under seven years old.

-Children over 7 years old should only use the mat under adult supervision and medical consultation.
+Children over seven years old should only use the mat under adult supervision and medical consultation.

 People with high or low blood pressure should first consult their doctor.